Cast a Giant Shadow: Production

 Mel Shavelson first wrote a treatment about Mickey Marcus in 1948, but no studios were interested because of the film industry's reluctance to deal with Jewish subjects, as well as fear that theaters in Egypt might be expropriated.
-Shavelson also alleged a lingering "pogrom mentality" among some Jewish executives who did not wish to draw attention to the Jewish background in a New York Times interview.
+In a New York Times interview, Shavelson also alleged a lingering "pogrom mentality" among some Jewish executives who did not wish to draw attention to the Jewish background of Marcus and the events.

 Shavelson acquired the film rights to Berkman's novel Cast a Great Shadow for $12,500 after it was dropped by Metro-Goldwyn-Mayer.
-Shavelson enlisted the support of John Wayne, and with his help it was financed and distributed by United Artists.
+Shavelson enlisted the support of John Wayne, and with his help, it was financed and distributed by United Artists.

 Originally George Segal was planned to be cast as Mickey Marcus alongside Diana Hyland as Emma Marcus and either Claudia Cardinale or Daliah Lavi as Magda Simon.
 Carolyn Jones and Richard Harris were also considered for roles in the film.
-The film was also meant to include depictions of Harry S. Truman, George S. Patton, Maxwell D. Taylor, and David Ben-Gurion.
-Originally a young Michael Douglas was intended to play the sentry who shoots Marcus at the end of the film, but this was cut because he was the lead actor's son and the idea was deemed gimmicky.
+The film was meant to include depictions of leaders Harry S. Truman, George S. Patton, Maxwell D. Taylor, and David Ben-Gurion.
+Originally the young Michael Douglas was intended to play the sentry who shoots Marcus at the end of the film, but this was cut because he was the lead actor's son and the idea was deemed gimmicky.

 Principal photography began on May 18, 1965, in Israel after several weeks of location shoots in New York City.
 Early planning also called for scenes to be filmed in France and Washington D.C., but this did not occur.
-Both Macy's Herald Square and Marcus's real-life house in Brooklyn appeared in the film.
+Both Macy's Herald Square and Marcus's actual house in Brooklyn were shown in the film.
 Shooting took place at Jerusalem, the Negev, Nazareth, Galilee, and Palmachim.
-Israeli Army soldiers were used as extras, and as a result the filming was frequently disrupted by the real-life Arab–Israeli conflict as they were called away to fight skirmishes against Jordan or Palestinian fedayeen.
-The final week of production took place in Italy, where some interior scenes were already being filmed, because of housing shortages in Israel and a mistake which led to the crew's hotel reservations in Tel Aviv expiring one week early.
+Israeli Army soldiers were used as extras, and as a result the filming was frequently disrupted by events of the continuing Arab–Israeli conflict.
+Soldiers were called away to fight skirmishes against Jordan or Palestinian fedayeen.
+The final week of production took place in Italy, where some interior scenes were already being filmed, because of housing shortages in Israel and a mistake which had led to the crew's hotel reservations in Tel Aviv expiring one week early.
 Filming took place at the Cinecittà Studios in Rome, while the Battle of Jerusalem scenes were shot at the Alban Hills in Frascati.